nikodem-kirsz/TimberHub/README.md

 ## Available Scripts

-In the project directory, react has to be built and then server from a node server:
+In the project directory build react app

-### `npm run build`
+ `npm run build`
 ### `cd src/`
+And run node server serving the app and managing file storage of products
 ### `node server`

 Runs the app in the development mode.\